The Violet Initiative, featured in the Medical Journal of Australia

 Violet Guides can help you navigate complex conversations

 If you're struggling to to start end-of-life conversations with loved ones, clinicians or support people like aged care staff, Violet is here to help.
-You can book a session with a Violet Guide through our online form here.
+You can book a session with a Violet Guide through our online instant booking form here.

 Talk to a Violet Guide